brimdata/zed/README.md

 # `zed` [![Tests][tests-img]][tests]

-The `zed` project is a new, clean-slate design for a data-engineering stack.
+The zed project is a new, clean-slate design for a data-engineering stack.
 At zed's foundation lies a new family of self-describing data formats based on the "zed data model", which blends the highly structured approach of dataframes and relational tables with the loosely structured document model of JSON.

-While the zed system is built around its family of data formats, it is also interoperable with popular data formats like NDJSON, CSV, and Parquet.
+While the zed system is built around its family of data formats, it is also interoperable with popular data formats like CSV, (ND)JSON, and Parquet.

 This repository contains tools and components used to organize, search, analyze, and store zed data, including: